-Dick's Drive-In had its grand opening on Feb.
-20, 1954.
-An ad from that time trumpeted 19-cent hamburgers and "instant service."
+Dick's Drive-In opened on Jan.
+28, 1954, and celebrated with a grand opening a few weeks later, on Feb.
+20. An ad from that time trumpeted 19-cent hamburgers and "instant service."

 Dick’s Drive-In advertised itself as “Seattle’s most unique and fascinating self-service drive-in,” offering burgers, malts and fries at “unbelievable prices.”